aurollan/Embedded_C_STM32F3/readme.md

 ## Is there an order for reading ?
 No. Each little project is independent and can work alone.
 You can cherry pick or mix project if you want to.
-But if it's your only learning material (and I hope it's not) i encourage you to follow the suggested order.
+But if it's your only learning material (and I hope it's not) I encourage you to follow the suggested order.

+## Why there is no picture from documentation in your readme files ?
+Because an essential skill you need in software development is knowing how to RTFM (Read The F__king Manual).
+You HAVE to kno how to find information in your device documentation and how to use it.

 ## Something else ?
 If you need more information about a part of this resources, just ask me.